phasorpy.phasor#

 x, y = numpy.dot( numpy.vstack( real.reshape(real.shape[0], -1), imag.reshape(imag.shape[0], -1), ), transformation_matrix, ).reshape(2, *real.shape[1:])

-An application of PCA to full-harmonic phasor coordinates from MRI signals can be found in [1].
+An application of PCA to full-harmonic phasor coordinates from MRI signals is described in [1].

 References